 All of these steps hint that baby is gearing up to move and groove.
 However, cruising might be the biggest signal baby gives you that they’re ready to start walking.
 And that makes sense, right?
 They’re basically going through the motions of walking while using an external object for stabilization and security.
 This typically takes place around nine to 12 months, although the timeframe can vary greatly from child to child.

-Signs my baby will walk soon
+What are some signs my baby will walk soon?

-Walking is a complete game changer and apart from baby proofing your home, there’s really nothing you can do to prepare for a tiny mobile human.
+Walking is a complete game changer and apart from babyproofing your home, there’s really nothing you can do to prepare for a tiny mobile human.
 But what you can do is watch out for the signs, so you at least know when to have your camera ready and remove items that are at their standing level.

 When your baby is constantly pulling themselves up to stand this is a sign they want and have the strength to walk.
 These attempts may not all look like complete successes but eventually, they’ll stick it and take those few steps forward.